EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

-set all precip to rain
+All precipitation is assumed to be liquid rain with 0 snowfall.

 **Parameters**
 - None